nguyenpham/FelicityEgtb/docs/Perft.md

 Our code for basic functions such as board representations, move generators, move makes, take back, check in-check… is simple and straightforward.
 Logically, it should be fast, their speed should be comparable with the fastest chess engines such as Stockfish, not the big gaps as in previous attempts.
 Thus we doubt the way to calculate perfts.
 Stockfish and Pikafish use a method named "Bulk-counting", to ignore making/taking back leaf nodes, and save a lot of time.
 In contrast, our code uses a different method and has to make/take back all nodes, including leaf nodes, which cannot save as much time as Stockfish.
 Since we need to compare the speed of basic functions it’s better to use the same method for perfts.

-We have modified code of Stockfish/Pikafish to calculate perfts similar to our code and got new statistics:
+We have modified the code of Stockfish/Pikafish to calculate perfts similar to our code and got new statistics:

 - Stockfish perft 5 took 187 ms
 - Pikafish perft 5 took 8023 ms